0-X0deX-o/LAB15/tasks_for_script.md

 1. conduct all of these opearations
-> total number of available student scores
+> total number of available student scores/assignments

 > the sum of all these scores